orkes-io/docs/blog/2022-02-02-image-processing-subworkflow.md

 }
 ```

-There's a name, and a taskReferenceName.
+There's a name and a taskReferenceName.
 Next, we have to supply the subworkflow with input parameters - the image location, new size, and (in this case) a hardcoded jpg format.
 (This looks very similar to the code in the actual workflow itself.)

-The type of this task is (unsurprisingly, I hope) ```SUB_WORKFLOW```, and the other very important parameter is the ```subWorkFlowParam``` which names the workflow to be run.
+This task type is (unsurprisingly, I hope) ```SUB_WORKFLOW```, and the other very important parameter is the ```subWorkFlowParam``` which names the workflow to be run.

 The full task can be seen in [Github](https://github.com/orkes-io/orkesworkers/blob/main/data/workflow/image_convert_resize_multipleformat_subworkflow.json).
-In this case, there is not really a huge savings in terms of lines of code, but the savings will be realized in more complicated subworkflows.
+In this case, there are small savings in lines of code, but the savings will be realized in more complicated subworkflows.

 #### The Webp subworkflow

-Converting the 2 webp tasks to a subworkflow is not included in this post, but by copying the jpg subworkflow (and renaming all jpg references to webp), and replacing ```<task_t_workflow>```, you'll be in business.
+Converting the 2 webp tasks to a subworkflow is not included in this post.
+Still, you'll be in business by copying the jpg subworkflow (and renaming all jpg references to webp) and replacing ```<task_t_workflow>```.
 Give it a try.

 ## Conclusion

 Integrating subworkflows can simplify your workflow, allowing you to extract (and reuse) complex steps throughout your workflow.
-They also have the added advantage of being easily updated - one change to the workflow will propagate automatically to every location it is referenced in all of your orchestration.
+They also have the added advantage of being easily updated - one change to the workflow will propagate automatically to every  location referenced in your orchestration.